CleverCloud/doc.clever-cloud.com/commons/addons/postgresql.md

 PostgreSQL is an object-relational database management system (ORDBMS) with an emphasis on extensibility and on standards-compliance.

+## PostgreSQL version

+The version currently installed by the add-on is PostgreSQL 9.2.8

 ## PostgreSQL plans

 <table class="table table-bordered table-striped dataTable"><caption>PostgreSQL pricing plans</caption>